TL;DR

 Failing to Return the Child on Time

-If your ex doesn’t bring your child back at the agreed-upon time, especially if it happens often, this could be a violation of your court order.
+If your ex or the non-custodial parent doesn’t bring your child back at the agreed-upon time or refuses to return the child altogether, especially if it happens often, this could be a violation of your court order.

 Taking the Child Without Permission